Profess0ro/hockeyquiz/README.md

 | Message input | Check if message has been filled<br>If empty a message will be shown tell the message was empty | Left messagefield empty | A message told me to fill in the message | Pass |
 | Sending feedback | If all inputs have been filled correctly a message will thank<br>and also a thank you email will be recieved in senders inbox | Filled in all fields correctly and clicked send | A message thanked me and I´ve also got a thank you email in my inbox | Pass |

+# Technology

+- Languages - HTML, CSS and JavaScript<br>
+- Visual Studio Code - For coding<br>
+- Github pages - To deploy this site
+- Fontawesome - To display social media icons
+- Emailjs - When submitting the contactform mail will be sent and confirmation sent back to user

 # Validation